micro-manager/pycro-manager/docs/source/applications.rst

 :doc:`application_notebooks/TZYX_fast_sequencing_z_indexing`
 	This notebook acquires a fast TZYX data series.
 The camera is run at reduced ROI to achieve higher framerate (here 200 frames per second).
 Movement of the z stage is "sequenced" to speed up acquisition.
 The z stage advances to the next position in the sequence when a trigger from the camera is received.
 This eliminates delays due to software communication.

-:doc:`application_notebooks/convert_MM_MDA_data_into_zarr`
-	This notebook explains how to use pycro-manger to readout the data saved by Micro-manager's multi-dimensional acquisition and convert it into zarr format.
-This is useful when the data is large (more than hundreds of GBs).
-Currently there is no python reader that can directly readout the large multi-dimensional data saved by Micromanger.
-The Pycro-Manager Java Python Bridge makes this possible.

 :doc:`application_notebooks/pycro_manager_imjoy_tutorial`
 	This tutorial notebook shows how you can combine pycro-manager with `ImJoy <https://imjoy.io/>`_ which is a web framework for building rich and powerful interactive analysis tools.